subquery/subql/docs/create/graphql.md

 **Important: When you make any changes to the schema file, please ensure that you regenerate your types directory with the following command `yarn codegen`**

 ### Entites
 Each entity must define its required fields `id` with the type of `ID!`.
-It used as the primary key and unique among all entities of the same type.
+It is used as the primary key and unique among all entities of the same type.

 Non nullable fields in the entity are indicated by `!`.
 Please see the example below: